Long Island Guardianship Attorney

 Different types of guardianship cater to the specific needs of the individual.

-Guardian of the Property: A guardian of the property makes decisions about the individual’s finances and must file an annual accounting with the court.
-Property guardians may also have bond requirements or may need to marshal the assets of the individual.
+- Guardian of the Property: The guardian manages the individual's financial matters and submits annual financial accountings to the court.
+Property guardians may also need to secure a bond or marshal the person’s assets.

-Guardian of the Person and Property: A guardian of the person and property makes both life decisions and property decisions for the individual.
+- Guardian of the Person and Property: A guardian may oversee both personal and financial decisions for the same individual.

 Our Values, Your Peace of Mind The Principles That Define Our Firm